orbcode/orbuculum/README.md

  `-h, --help`: Brief help.

- `-H, --hires`: Use high resolution time.
-This limits probe interface timeouts to 1ms, which makes host-side timing more accurate, but at the expense of _much_ higher load (literally perhaps x100).
-Use sparingly.
-DEPRECIATED AND PROBABLY UNNEEDED.
+ `-l, --listen-port:   <port> for incoming ORBFLOW connections (defaults to 3402).
+Legacy port always starts +41 away from this (i.e. 3443 by default).

  `-m, --monitor`: Monitor interval (in ms) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.
 Minimum of 500ms.

  `-n, --serial-number`: Set a specific serial number for the ORBTrace or BMP device to connect to.
 Any unambigious sequence is sufficient.
 Ignored for other probe types.

   `-o, --output-file [filename]`: Record trace data locally.
-This is unfettered data directly from the source device, can be useful for replay purposes or other tool testing.
+This is unfettered data directly from the source device (with a 16 byte magic header).
+This can be useful for replay purposes or other tool testing.

   `-O "<options>"`: Run orbtrace on each detected connection of a probe, with the specified options.

   `-p, --serial-port [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.

   `-P, --pace [microseconds>]`: delay in block of data transmission to clients.
-Used when source is a file.
+Used when source is a file, ignored otherwise.

   `-s, --server [address]:[port]`: Set address for explicit TCP Source connection, (default none:2332).

   `-T, --tpiu`: Remove TPIU formatting from incoming data stream.
-TPIU is removed from tag 1 when source is an ORBTrace mini 1.4.0 or higher.
+TPIU is removed from tag 1 when source is an ORBTrace mini 1.4.0 or higher and a warning is printed.

-  `-t, --tag x,y,...`: List of streams to decode (and onward route) from the probe (low stream numbers are TPIU channels). *By default only stream 1 (ITM) is routed over legacy protocol.*
+  `-t, --tag x,y,...`: List of streams to decode (and onward route) from the probe (low stream numbers are TPIU channels). *By default only stream 1 (ITM) is routed over legacy protocol, add additional streams via this command*

 Orbfifo